By Brenda K. Lowe, CPA, PFS

 Don’t neglect these important tax requirements

 Again, these requirements will vary depending upon personal circumstances.
 Although it can be incredibly overwhelming to think about tax forms as you grieve a loved one, it’s an important task that should not be left on the back burner for too long.
-If you have questions regarding your situation, or if you are unsure of the latest requirements, please don’t hesitate to give me a call.
+If you have questions regarding your situation, or if you are unsure of the latest requirements, please don’t hesitate to contact us at John A. Knutson & Co., PLLP or giving me a call.